 - family, group, and individual counseling

-Recover From Substance Abuse
+Recover From Substance Use Disorder

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.